 Almost all ticks go through four stages during their lives, including six of the ticks in Florida.
 They start as eggs, hatch into larvae, turn into nymphs, and finally become adults before death.
 One of the reasons that ticks are an important vector of diseases in humans is that they usually change hosts between life stages.

 When ticks are nymphs, they feed on rodents and other harbinger populations of animals that carry deadly diseases.
 These diseases are then transferred to humans and other animals when the tick reaches adulthood.

 As any Floridian knows, ticks are a common nuisance within the state.
-What are six of the most common ticks in Florida that you may encounter?
-We’ll take a look at them now.
+Let’s discuss in more detail the six most common ticks in Florida that you may encounter.

 1. Lone Star Tick